 Modeling plankton communities in the global ocean

 A key part of the Darwin Project is developing theoretical and numerical models of the marine ecosystems.
 We specifically develop models to help us understand the diversity and biogeography of the plankton communities using trait based approaches.
-These models are helping us explore the role of plankton in climate change, mixotrophy, nitrogen fixation, top-down control.
+These models are helping us explore the role of plankton in climate change, mixotrophy, nitrogen fixation, and top-down control.

 Our numerical models have been developed within the MITgcm framework, and have also been implemented in ROMS (Goebel et al. 2013) and to NCAR CESM.
 The code is available with example experiments at MITgcm_contrib/darwin2.
 In particular there are two types of models: “Monod” and “Quota”.
 The former uses simple monod kinetics (e.g. Follows et al. 2007; Dutkiewicz et al. 2009), while the latter incorporates internal stores of elements in a Droop-style model (e.g. Ward et al 2012).
 We are however working to incorporate more physiological detail in terms of a “macro-molecular model“.